 UEC’s Renewable Energy Program allows you to produce clean, renewable power at your home and interconnect your solar or other renewable power generators to our grid.

 These generators can be solar, wind, biomass, or a half-dozen other types of renewables.
 They must be less than 25 kilowatts (25,000 watts) of generating capacity.

-Each month, the power a member uses from UEC is offset by the power the member sends back to the grid.
-A member is only charged for the difference or the “net.”
-When a member puts more energy onto the grid than they use in a month, they carry this excess over to the following month’s bill.
+Each month, the power you receive from UEC is offset by the power you send back to our grid.
+You are only charged for the difference, or the “net.”
+When you put more energy onto the grid than you use in a month, the excess is credited to the following month’s bill.

 What are the steps to take?

-- Download (see link below) a copy of Umatilla Electric Cooperative’s Interconnection / Net Metering Application and Net Metering Rules.
-The application must be completed, signed and returned to UEC along with all supporting documentation for review.
+- Email Member.Services@umatillaelectric.com for a copy of UEC’s Interconnection / Net Metering Application.
+The application must be completed, signed, and returned to UEC along with all supporting documentation for review.
 Please contact Members Services at (541) 567-6414, if you have questions or need a copy of our Net Metering Rules.

-- UEC review and approval of the application, are required prior to being authorized to proceed with installation.
-Upon approval customer-generator will receive a Interconnection & Net Metering Agreement for their review and consideration.
+- UEC review and approval of the application are required prior to being authorized to proceed with the installation.
+Upon approval, the customer-generator will receive an Interconnection & Net Metering Agreement for their review and consideration.

 - All equipment on your side of the delivery point shall be maintained in satisfactory operating condition and shall remain your property and responsibility.
 You are responsible for having your generation facility inspected and approved by the authorized electrical inspector confirming it meets all applicable Oregon codes.